What happens to credit card debt after death

 They didn't understand the hell they put me through. ...
 Don't let them bully you.

 As host of a national consumer call-in show, Dave Ramsey has heard all kinds of stories.
 Some collectors "will say anything," he says.
 "They'll even lie to you and say you're liable when you're not.
 That doesn't mean they can collect."

-Joe Ridout, spokesman for Consumer Action, a national advocacy group, has also gotten an earful from consumers.
+Joe Ridout, consumer services manager for Consumer Action, a national advocacy group, has also gotten an earful from consumers.
 "There are some shockingly inventive things collection agencies will do to get someone to pay a bill they don't owe," he says.